 FPL employees have a strong tradition and history of supporting United Way and other nonprofits in their community.
-Through the company’s annual employee giving campaign, employees make pledges through payroll deductions and special event fundraising.
-Since 2000, NextEra Energy and its employees have donated more than $44 million to help people and build stronger communities.
+Through the company's annual employee giving campaign, employees make pledges through payroll deductions and special event fundraising.
+In 2021, our company and our employees contributed more than $20 million to support wide-ranging initiatives and causes that contribute to the well-being of our local communities.

 Educational Matching Gifts

 NextEra Energy provides a dollar-for-dollar match of employee gifts to eligible high schools, colleges and universities.
-Since 2003, the NextEra Energy Foundation has provided 2600 matches, totaling $2.3 million.
+Since 2003, the NextEra Energy Foundation has provided matches totaling more than $4.1 million.